Have you lost weight, have a bunch of loose hanging skin and are wondering if this could throw off your blood pressure reading?

 It’s very important to get accurate readings of your blood pressure.
 This can even be accomplished with a reliable home blood pressure device.

-Patients are told to sit in a relaxed position, no crossing of the legs, and that the arm where the cuff will go needs to be elevated but resting against something.
+Patients are told to sit in a relaxed position, no crossing of their legs, and that the arm where the cuff will go needs to be elevated but resting against something.
 Ideally, the arm should be free of clothing.

 You may already know that very large arms, either due to muscle or excess fat, need a larger cuff – one that fits properly.